Quantum Singular Value Decomposition of Spin Correlation Matrix in One-Dimensional Heisenberg Model: Model and Method

+for $k=1,2,...,N/2-1$.
 In the following, we first try to examine a small system exactly, and then perform numerical simulation based on MPS for larger systems.
-We may find analytical representation of SVD even for general cases, since the asymptotic behavior of the correlation function is given by $S_{ij}\propto |i-j|^{-1}$.
-Algebraic properties of the Hilbert matrix may help us to resolve this problem, but in the present stage this is an interesting future work.
+On the basis of the Fourier transformation as well as the singular value spectrum as a key quantity for PCA, we will examine how to extract wavefunction information from the correlation data.